Healthdirect Free Australian health advice you can count on.

 How is vasculitis diagnosed?

-It can be difficult to diagnose vasculitis because the symptoms can be similar to those caused by some other illnesses.
+It can be difficult to diagnose vasculitis because the symptoms can be similar to other illnesses.

-To confirm a diagnosis of vasculitis, a small sample of tissue (a biopsy) is often needed to examine under the microscope.
+To confirm a diagnosis of vasculitis, your doctor may also recommend a biopsy.
+This involves collecting a small sample of tissue for examination under a microscope.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.